Configure Azure integration with Microsoft Dynamics CRM

 Write and register a listener application with a Microsoft Azure Service Bus solution endpoint.
 For more information, see the Microsoft Azure Service Bus documentation.

-Register a Microsoft Azure aware plug-in, for example the ServiceBusPlugin plug-in, or a Microsoft Azure aware custom workflow activity with Microsoft Dynamics CRM.
-More information: Walkthrough: Register an Azure-aware plug-in with the CRM plug-in registration tool
+Register a Microsoft Azure aware plug-in or a Microsoft Azure aware custom workflow activity with Microsoft Dynamics CRM.
+More information: Walkthrough: Register an Azure-aware plug-in using the Plug-in Registration Tool

 Perform the necessary Microsoft Dynamics CRM operation that triggers the plug-in or custom workflow activity to run.